Estimating treatment effects with competing intercurrent events in randomized controlled trials: Nonparametric identification and basic estimators

 Assumption~\ref{assump::randomization} holds in RCTs by design, allowing our results to apply directly to settings such as our motivating example.
 However, our formulation is more general and can also accommodate cases where treatment assignment is not completely randomized, such as in stratified randomized experiments and observational studies.

 Under Assumption~\ref{assump::randomization}, the causal estimand $\tau$ can be expressed as:

-which correspond to the standard outcome regression and inverse probability weighting identification formulas, respectively, when treating the composite potential outcome $Y^\c(a) = Y(a){1}\{T(a) > k\}$ as the ``new" outcome of interest.
-However, as discussed in Section~\ref{subsec::causal_parameter}, these expressions no longer serve as feasible identification formulas in the presence of competing treatment-unrelated ICEs.
-This is because $Y {1}(T > k)$ is not fully observed if a treatment-unrelated ICE occurs.
+which correspond to the standard outcome regression and inverse probability weighting identification formulas, respectively, when treating the combined potential outcome $Y^\c(a) = Y(a,c=\infty){1}\{T(a) > k\}$ as the ``new" outcome of interest.
+However, as discussed in Section~\ref{subsec::causal_parameter}, these expressions no longer serve as feasible identification formulas in the presence of competing effect-uninformative IEs.
+This is because $Y {1}(T > k)$ is not fully observed if an effect-uninformative IE occurs.

-To address this challenge, we introduce additional assumptions regarding treatment-unrelated ICEs.
-Specifically, we assume that the potential time of a treatment-unrelated ICE under treatment $a$ is conditionally independent of the potential outcomes and the potential time to treatment-related ICEs, given baseline covariates.
-This assumption is analogous to the censoring-at-random assumption in survival analysis when treating treatment-unrelated ICEs as censoring events \citep{robins1994estimation,tsiatis2006semiparametric}.
-Additionally, we require that the probability of no occurrence of treatment-unrelated ICE by time $k$, given observed covariates, is strictly positive.
-These conditions are summarized in the following assumption. \begin{assumption}[Treatment-unrelated ICE] We assume the following conditional independence and positivity conditions for the time of treatment-unrelated ICE: \begin{itemize} \item[(a)] $C(a) \indep \{Y(a), T(a)\} \mid X$ for $a = 0,1$. \item[(b)] For some constant $\eta_C>0$, $\pr\{C(a)>k\mid X\} > \eta_C$ with probability 1. \end{itemize} \end{assumption}
+To address this challenge, we introduce additional assumptions on effect-uninformative IEs.
+Specifically, we assume that the potential time of an effect-uninformative IE under treatment $a$ is conditionally independent of the potential outcomes and the potential time to effect-informative IEs, given baseline covariates.
+This assumption is analogous to the censoring-at-random assumption in survival analysis when treating effect-uninformative IEs as censoring events \citep{robins1994estimation,tsiatis2006semiparametric}.
+Additionally, we also assume a standard positivity condition ensuring that the probability of no occurrence of effect-uninformative IE by time $k$, given observed covariates, is strictly positive.
+These conditions are summarized in the following assumption. \begin{assumption}[Effect-uninformative IE] We assume the following conditional independence and positivity conditions for the time of effect-uninformative IE: \begin{itemize} \item[(a)] $C(a) \indep \{Y(a,c=\infty), T(a)\} \mid X$ for $a = 0,1$. \item[(b)] For some constant $\eta_C>0$, $\pr\{C(a)>k\mid X\} > \eta_C$ with probability 1. \end{itemize} \end{assumption}

-In our motivating example, Assumption~\ref{assump::car}(a) states that the time to a treatment-unrelated ICE, such as treatment discontinuation due to relocation, is independent of both the potential outcome (i.e., whether a patient would be a responder at week 52) and the time to a treatment-related ICE (e.g., an adverse event), conditional on observed baseline covariates.
-In other words, after accounting for baseline covariates such as geographic region, baseline corticosteroid use, and the physician’s global assessment score, the decision to discontinue treatment due to relocation is assumed to be unrelated to the patient’s potential outcomes or potential timing of adverse events.
-Assumption~\ref{assump::car}(b) requires that every patient has a strictly positive probability of not experiencing a treatment-unrelated ICE before time $k$, given their covariates.
-This standard positivity condition rules out deterministic treatment-unrelated ICE happening in any subpopulation and is reasonable in our application.